 Besides acting as a symbol of your relationship, an engagement or wedding ring can represent a significant financial investment.
 You may want to sell it if you are struggling financially after a breakup.
 When you add in emotional considerations, like a desire to see an heirloom pass through generations of a family, it’s not surprising there may be a dispute about who gets the ring after a divorce.
-Exactly who is allowed to keep the ring when a romantic relationship ends depends on both how and when it was given.
+Exactly who is allowed to keep the ring when a romantic relationship ends depends on both how and when it was given as our Brooklyn divorce attorney explains.

 Determining Who the Ring Belongs to After a NY Divorce